 What To Do If Your Child Is Taken By Child Protective Services In PA

-Having a child taken by child protective services is every parent’s worst nightmare, but it’s important to remember that Pennsylvania’s child protective services division has your child’s best interests at heart.
+Having a child taken by child protective services is every parent’s worst nightmare.
+Still, it’s important to remember that Pennsylvania’s child protective services division has your child’s best interests at heart.
 If your children have been taken, there is a reason.

-The best way to regain custody of your children is to enlist the services of a capable and experienced PA family lawyer, do everything you can to comply with CPS’ demands, and use the law to your advantage.
-Continue reading to learn more about the reasons why CPS would take custody of your child and what options are available to you.
+The best way to regain custody of your children is to enlist the services of a capable and experienced PA family lawyer, do everything you can to comply with CPS’ demands and use the law to your advantage.
+Continue reading to learn more about why CPS would take custody of your child and what options are available to you.

-The purpose of child protective services is to protect children who are not being taken care of by their custodial parent or guardian.
+Child protective services aim to protect children who are not being taken care of by their custodial parent or guardian.
 There are many reasons why CPS could determine that the children are not safe in your care, but some of the most common reasons include:

 • Failure to protect your children